Submit an Article

 Article preview

 When developing medium thickness seams with gentle and horizontal bedding the panel system of development is often used.
 In order to speed up the construction period and quickly put the mine into operation, the deposit is opened by central twin shafts.
-The mine ventilation scheme at this method of stripping will be central.
+The mine ventilation scheme at this method of opening method will be central.

 Article